yorickpeterse/yorickpeterse.com/source/articles/switching-to-fedora-silverblue.html.md

   [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor), meaning I wouldn't be able to use my YubiKey with Firefox.
 This turned out to work just fine.

-Having determined these issues hard workarounds that I could live with, I proceeded with the installation process.
+Having determined these issues had workarounds that I could live with, I proceeded with the installation process.
 The installation process itself was easy and ran without any issues, discussed below in no particular order.